Tarragon Chicken with Apples

 - In a nonstick skillet, brown chicken in 1 tablespoon butter for 3-4 minutes on each side.
 Sprinkle with salt and pepper; remove and keep warm.
 In the same skillet, cook apples in remaining butter for 6-8 minutes or until tender; remove and keep warm.

 - Add apple juice to pan; cook and stir over medium heat for 4 minutes or until juice is reduced by half.
 Add milk.
 Return chicken to pan; cook for 3 minutes or until chicken juices run clear.
 Combine cornstarch and water until smooth; stir into pan juices.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Add the apples and tarragon; heat through.
-Serve with rice if desired.
+Serve over rice if desired.
 Yield: 4 servings.